OpenSLO/OpenSLO/README.md

 > 💡 **Note:**: The way the alert notification targets are is an implementation detail of the
 > system that consumes the OpenSLO specification.
+>

-For example, if the OpenSLO is consumed by a solution that generates Prometheus recording rules, and alerts, you can imagine that the name of the alert notification gets passed as label to Alertmanager which then can be routed accordingly based on this label.
+> For example, if the OpenSLO is consumed by a solution that generates Prometheus recording rules,
+> and alerts, you can imagine that the name of the alert notification gets passed as a label
+> to Alertmanager which then can be routed accordingly based on this label.

 ---